-Pre-assignment Using Information in an Autoexec File
+Pre-assigning Libraries in an Autoexec File

-Pre-assigning libraries in an autoexec file is not a recommended practice because library assignments can be stored in two places, the autoexec file and metadata.
+Pre-assigning libraries in an autoexec file is not a recommended as a routine practice because library assignments are recorded in two places, the autoexec file and metadata.
 Having configuration information in two places increases maintenance.
 An autoexec file is a text file that contains SAS statements that are executed when the server process starts.
-If an autoexec file is used in your environment, it is important to note that libraries assigned by an autoexec file take precedence over same-named libraries assigned by to the server in metadata.
-(Use the autoexec file created during installation, which is SAS-config-dir\Lev1\SASApp\appserver\autoexec\usermods.sas.)
+If an autoexec file is used in your environment, it is important to note that the LIBNAME statements in the autoexec file take precedence over same-named libraries assigned by to the server in metadata.
 For example, if ORGOLD is registered in the metadata to be pre-assigned, and ORGOLD is also defined in an autoexec for the same server, the ORGOLD library is assigned using the LIBNAME information from the autoexec file.
 Simply put, the library assignment in the autoexec file always takes precedence.